microsoft/elk-acs-kubernetes/README.md

 ## Acccess your ELK on Kubernetes
 After the deployment succeeds, you can find the Kubernetes dashboard and kibana/elasticsearch/logstash endpoints
 * You can access your kubernetes dashboar at:
   [http://\<dns-prefix>control.\<resource-location>.cloudapp.azure.com/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/overview?namespace=elk-cluster-ns](#)

+  The namespace is `elk-cluster-ns`.

 * Find kibana/elasticsearch/logstash endpoints at `Discovery and Load Balancing` -> `Services` on your Kubernetes dashboard.